 41. Set different music for different tasks (calm, rhythmic, dynamic, etc.).
-Select collections in advance not to waste your worktime on picking them up.
+Collect music tracks in advance not to waste your worktime on picking them up.

-42. Buy PRO versions (on music services, Youtube, etc.) and don’t get distracted by the unpleasant advertising noise.
+42. Buy PRO versions (music services, Youtube, etc.) and don’t get distracted by an unpleasant advertising noise.
 Your emotions also affect your productivity.

 43. Get on an informational diet: unsubscribe from the mail / social networks newsletters.
-News distract you from the main tasks.
+The news distracts you from the main tasks.
 Besides, most of them are negative, which affects your emotions — and performance, as a result.

 44. Always have a plan for your spare time.
-Sudden waiting in line or at the airport can cost you several hours.
+Sudden waiting at an airport can cost you several hours.
 Watching the new show or social media feed won’t make you successful.